What Is Inherited Behavior?

 There are some cases in which a single gene determines a single physical characteristic.
-However, with behavior it’s more complex.
+However, behavior is more complex.
 There isn't a single gene—that we know of—that determines whether an individual will be greedy or violent.

 Nature Versus Nurture

-One of the oldest discussions in psychology is that of nature versus nurture.
-This question used to ask whether the behavior is learned or inherited, but as the scientific community has largely accepted the inheritance of some behaviors, it is now more a question of which behaviors are learned or inherited, and to what degree.
+One of the oldest discussions in psychology is that of nature vs nurture.
+This question used to ask whether the behavior is learned or inherited, but as the scientific community has largely accepted the inheritance of some behaviors, it is now more a question of which behaviors are learned or inherited and to what degree.

-The problem is that, unlike in the case of physical traits, character traits can be passed down through either genetics or upbringing, or both.
-If a child is brought up by frugal parents and grows up to be frugal, who is to say whether they were brought up to mind their dollars and cents, or whether the tendency to save money was genetically passed down.
+The problem is that, unlike physical traits, character traits might be passed down through either genetics or upbringing, or both.
+If a child is raised by frugal parents and grows up to be frugal, some scientists would say that behavior exists because they learned it, while others would propose that the behavior was genetically passed down.
 The answer, of course, is—at least very probably—a lot more nuanced than that.

 At different times, both the nature argument and the nurture argument have held almost complete sway.
 Francis Galton, a cousin of Charles Darwin, took the concept of nature to the extreme when he suggested eugenics.
 Popular in the late nineteenth and early twentieth centuries, proponents of eugenics believed that people with character traits that were not beneficial to society could be prevented from reproducing, thus gradually improving the human species.
 For years, people who committed crimes or had mental health conditions were forcibly sterilized or even killed.
 The movement quickly declined in popularity when Adolf Hitler used eugenics against criminals and people with mental health conditions, as well as people of various religious groups, social groups, and sexual orientations.

 Conversely, behaviorism could be considered an opposite approach.
-Proponents of behaviorism believe that all of our actions are the result of choice.
-Behaviorism comes up a lot in discussion of criminal justice where behaviorists suggest that the goal of sentences should be to help the offender to become a healthy member of society, rather than to remove them from society.
+Proponents of behaviorism believe that all our actions are the result of choice.
+Behaviorism comes up a lot in discussions of criminal justice, where behaviorists suggest that the goal of sentences should be to help the offender to become a healthy contributor of society rather than to remove them from society.

-The idea of twins—two humans sharing identical genes—has long fascinated us.
-That goes double for scientists who want to use twins to end the nature versus nurture debate.
+The idea of twins—two humans with identical genes—has long fascinated us.
+That goes double for scientists who want to study twins to end the nature versus nurture debate.
 The idea of twin studies as a way of separating learned from inherited traits was initially proposed by Galton.

-Theoretically, if two twins were raised apart from each other, all of the characteristics that they had in common would be potentially inherited, while all of the characteristics that they didn't have in common would be potentially learned.
+Theoretically, if two twins were raised apart from each other, all the characteristics that they had in common would be potentially inherited, while all the features that they didn't have in common would be potentially learned.

 Other twin studies aim to determine which character traits identical twins raised together might have in common, compared with non-identical twins raised together.
-Because identical twins share all of their genetic material where non-identical twins share only half of their genetic material, this could presumably help to separate inherited from learned traits.
+Because identical twins share all their genetic material, whereas non-identical twins share only half of their genetic material, this could presumably help to separate inherited from learned traits.

-While some scientists highly value twin studies, others are skeptical of their value.
+While some scientists highly value twin studies, others are skeptical.
 This is for several reasons.
-For one thing, twin studies often assume that twins experience their lives in similar ways, which isn't necessarily the case.
-Further, because some characteristics are highly valued across all cultures, these behaviors could likely appear to be inherited in a twin study even though they were simply taught to both children, despite their being raised apart.
+For one thing, twin studies often assume that twins experience their lives similarly, which isn't necessarily the case.
+Further, because some characteristics are highly valued across all cultures, these behaviors could likely appear to be inherited in a twin study even though they were simply taught to both children, despite being raised apart.

-Scientific advances like the Human Genome project haven't gotten rid of the centuries-old twin experiment—though they have changed how scientists conduct this research and interpret their results.
+Scientific advances like the Human Genome project haven't disbanded the centuries-old twin experiment—though they have changed how scientists conduct this research and interpret their results.

 In case genetics wasn't complicated enough already, we're learning that genetics can change.

-We used to think that the genetics that a person is born with are more or less carved in stone.
+We used to think that the genetics that a person is born with is carved in stone.
 However, recent research has shown that trauma can change a person's DNA.
 This means a lot in terms of the inherited behavior versus learned behavior debate.

 For example, suppose that trust is an inherited behavior.
 If your "trust gene" were to change because of a traumatic event, that may—theoretically—be passed down to your offspring.
-Proving this with certainty may eventually be done through a combination of psychological and genetic testing.
-In the meantime, however, a characteristic—like trust, in our example above—could just as likely be taught after trauma as passed down after a trauma.
+Proving this with certainty may eventually be done through psychological and genetic testing.
+In the meantime, a characteristic like trust from our above example could just as likely be taught after trauma as passed down after a trauma.
 After all, it makes sense that a parent's sense of trust could be damaged by a traumatic event, leading them to teach their children to be less trusting.